1999AZZAR/alias-hub/Readme.md

 ## 🚀 Getting Started

-### One-Liner Installation
+### Installation

-Run one of the following commands in your terminal to install or update Alias Hub.
-The script will automatically detect your shell and set everything up.
+The Alias Hub installer automatically detects your package manager and shell, providing a seamless setup experience.

 **Using `curl` (Recommended):**
 ```bash